HUDSONALPHA CLINICAL SERVICES LAB, LLC

 Lab may use and disclose health information that has been “de-identified” by removing certain identifiers, making it unlikely that you could be identified.
 We may also disclose limited health information contained in a “limited data set.”
 The limited data set does not contain any information that can directly identify you.
 For example, a limited data set may include your city, county, and Zip code but not your name or street address.

-We may provide information to you regarding treatment alternatives or other health-related benefits that may be of interest to you, but we must abide by strict limitations on third-party funding for such communications.
+We may provide information to you regarding testing services or other health-related benefits offered by Lab that may be of interest to you, but we must receive written authorization to use your PHI for other marketing purposes.

 Sale of PHI